weeyumb/COSC4351-Project/README.md

 # COSC4351-Project
 Using HTML, CSS, and JS to create simple web app.
-Download code by pressig the green code button and download zip.
+Download code by pressing the green code button and download zip.